The New School offers two retirement plans, both administered by TIAA. Once enrolled in either plan, you can

 Summary Plan Description (PDF) for these plans for more information.

 You are eligible to make voluntary contributions to The New School's Tax Deferred Annuity (TDA) plan beginning the first of the month following your hire date.
-You can make new TDA enrollments and changes to existing elections at any time by completing a TDA Salary Reduction Agreement Form (found in the Benefits Forms and Documents section of this site) and submitting it to Human Resources/Benefits.
-Forms can also be scanned and emailed to firstname.lastname@example.org.
-Your election will take effect on the first of the month following receipt of your completed form.
+You can make new TDA enrollments and changes to existing elections at any time through

 You can choose to contribute a percentage of your base annual salary or a flat dollar amount per paycheck.
-The minimum contribution is $25 per paycheck.
-The maximum annual contribution as set by the IRS is $17,500.
-Employees age 50 and older (and those who will attain age 50 by December 31) are eligible to contribute an additional $5,500 annually, as set by the IRS (referred to as the "Age 50+ Catch-Up").
+The maximum annual contribution as set by the IRS in 2017 is $18,000.
+Employees age 50 and older (and those who will attain age 50 by December 31) are eligible to contribute an additional $6,000 annually, as set by the IRS (referred to as the "Age 50+ Catch-Up").
 If you have made or are making contributions to more than one employer's retirement plan, it is your responsibility to ensure that your total calendar year contributions do not exceed the maximum annual basic contribution amount and the Age 50+ Catch-Up contribution amount (if applicable).

 The New School will make contributions to a retirement plan on your behalf once you have met both of the following requirements:

 Once the eligibility criteria are met, you begin to receive university contributions on the first of the month following completion of one full year of employment.
 Contributions will be made into a separate account (from the Tax Deferred Annuity plan described above) with TIAA.